jenkinsci/gitlab-plugin/README.md

       * Click *Save* <br />
       **Note:** You do not need to select any "Trigger Events" as the Web Hook for Merge Request Events will alert Jenkins.

+In addition, you will need to make sure that the Git plugin has an appropriate setting for user.name and user.email in the global Jenkins configuration.
+This is good practice generally, but is required for forked repos to work.

+1. Click on Manage Jenkins, then Configure System
+2. Under the Git Plugin section, set something for 'Global Config user.name Value' and 'Global Config user.email Value'

 # Branch filtering

 Triggers from push events may be filtered based on the branch name, i.e. the build will only be allowed for selected branches.
 On the project configuration page, a list of all branches on the remote repository is displayed under ``Build when a change is pushed to GitLab.``.
 It is possible to select multiple branches by holding Ctrl and clicking.